-With Scalr you can set policies around budgets and resource types to create a safe environment where developers can operate without fear of overspending or stepping outside of the guardrails.
+With Scalr, you can set policies around budgets and resource types to create a safe environment for developers.
+They can then operate without fear of overspending or stepping outside of the guardrails.

-PyraCloud empowers organizations to define business units and establish budgets to track and optimize spend throughout the organization across all cloud resources.
+PyraCloud empowers organizations to manage and control spend.
+You can define business units and establish budgets to track and optimize spend throughout the organization across all cloud resources.

-Splunk also has dashboards for tracking costs of your AWS usage over time whilst giving users insight into unused resources and allowing them to track against budget.
+Splunk also has dashboards for tracking the costs of AWS usage over time.
+With the dashboard, users gain insight into unused resources and allowing them to track against budget.

 Stax empowers organizations to allocate cost by business unit, tag, application and instance.
 Organizations can track their usage across the month and how it compares to budget.

-What differentiates Stax from a number of others in this category is their wastage reports which shows across a number of services, exactly where there is wastage and how to solve identified issues.
+What differentiates Stax from a number of others in this category is its wastage reports.
+It shows across a number of services, exactly where there is wastage and how to solve identified issues.

 Use Wavefront’s AWS monitoring analytics to create dashboards that bring into one place CloudWatch, CloudTrail and native AWS cost reports.
 Once the dashboards are in place, you can identify over provisioned resources and optimize cost.

-Not only useful as a migration planning tool, Cloudamize allows you to identify which resources ar ripe for rightsizing as well as how to get optimal performance at optimal cost.
+Cloudamize serves beyond as a migration planning tool.
+It allows you to identify which resources are ripe for rightsizing and how to get optimal performance at optimal cost.

-One cool thing you can use the product for is to plan and forecast with multiple scenarios whereby you can model different regions, pricing plans and instance types.
+One cool thing about the product is to plan and forecast with multiple scenarios.
+For example, you can model different regions, pricing plans and instance types.